Día de la Cruz in Granada 2025: Traditions and May Crosses Celebrations

 girls walking in flamenco dresses on the street On the Day of the Cross in Granada, take a leisurely walk through the city center and immerse yourself in its cheerful and festive atmosphere.

-At midnight on Saturday, it will be time to collect and dismantle the decorations, officially closing the May crosses in Granada.
+On Sunday at 01:00 it will be time to collect and dismantle the decorations, officially closing the May crosses in Granada.

 The Ups and Downs of the Festival

-Throughout history, the festival has experienced various ups and downs, including its near disappearance following the 1883 prohibition on soliciting money for crosses.
+dancing cross day Throughout history, the festival has experienced various ups and downs, including its near disappearance following the 1883 prohibition on soliciting money for crosses.

 Thanks to the tradition being kept alive privately for many years, the festival began to revive.
 As early as 1924, the Granada City Council held a competition for altar designs for the first time.